Tosson Hill

 Tosson Hill is the highest hill in the Simonside Hills to the south of Rothbury in Northumberland, England.
 The summit lies about 2 km west of Simonside, the best-known summit of the Simonside Hills.
+It has an elevation of 441.7 m and a prominence of 249.1 m and is classed as a Marilyn.

 The summit is about 1 km west of the edge of the Forestry Commission-owned Simonside Forest, and unlike the rest of the Simonside hills there was no public access to the summit.
-This has now changed, as the area is ‘access land’ under the terms of the Countryside and Rights of Way Act 2000.
+This has now changed, as the area is 'access land' under the terms of the Countryside and Rights of Way Act 2000.

-The sandstone crags at Ravensheugh on the northern side of Tosson Hill offer a variety of short rock climbing routes.
+The sandstone crags at Ravensheugh on the northern side of Tosson Hill offer a variety of short rock climbing routes, and have been described as "A superb crag on top quality sandstone."
 They are usually less busy than crags within the Simonside Forest.